 1951-1972

-collects the various publishing outfits associated with Stanley P. Morse.
+Collects the various publishing outfits associated with Stanley P. Morse.

 Address:175 Fifth Avenue NY, NY.